Moreitu1985/More-itumeleng/README.md

 - **E-Commerce Platform:** Developed a fully functional e-commerce store where users can buy and sell thrifted clothing, leveraging ASP.NET, C#, and MySQL to create a seamless shopping experience.

-- **Music Sharing System:** Built a peer-to-peer network system in Java that allows users to share music files securely in real-time, with a strong focus on communication protocols and file transfer security.

-- **Change Management System:** A solution designed to streamline IT change management for businesses, improving efficiency using Visual Basic and SQL.

 For more of my projects, check out my [GitHub](https://github.com/Moreitu1985).